Riviersonderend

 Riviersonderend is a village in the Overberg region of the Western Cape, South Africa, about 140 km east of Cape Town.
 It is located on a loop of the Sonderend River, from which it takes its name.
 In the census of 2011 it was recorded as having a population of 5,245.
 The N2 national road passes through Riviersonderend, forming its main street; it is 161 km by road from central Cape Town.

 History

-The village was established in 1923, when Edith S V McIntyre sold her farm, Tierhoek, to the local Dutch Reformed church council for 6000 pounds.
+The village was established in 1923, when Edith S V McIntyre sold a portion of her farm, Tierhoek, to the local Dutch Reformed church council for 6000 pounds.
 First known as "Rivier Zonder End" (Dutch for "river without end"), the name later changed to the Afrikaans "Riviersonderend".

-The name itself was originally a literal translation of the Khoekhoe name "Kannakamkanna" ("river without end").
+The name itself was originally a literal translation of the Khoikhoi name "Kannakamkanna" ("river without end").